 Bochnia Salt mine is located only a few kilometres away from Wieliczka, and is older still.
 It was listed by UNESCO Heritage in 2013.
 Bochnia is a little less spectacular so we don’t advise going here if you have recently seen Wieliczka – we don’t want you to come away feeling you have overdone it!
 But if for any reason you want a less over-the-top experience or on a subsequent trip, Bochnia mines are astonishing for their beauty and history.
 Try the recently opened Old Mountains Trek Historic Route – this features ancient medieval mines never before open to visitors.
 Bochnia also offers a boat trip in the underground lakes.

 Auschwitz Birkenau was one of the biggest Nazi concentration camps and the largest of the extermination centres during the Second World War.
-It is located in a suburb of Oświęcim, (pronounced Osh-vi-EN-chim) 65 kilometres west of Krakow.
+It is located in a suburb of Oświęcim, (pronounced Osh-vi-EN-chim) 65 kilometres west of Krakow the trip takes around 1 hour.

 Auschwitz Birkenau concentration camp was founded by the Nazis in 1940 and during the war became a place of extermination by torture starvation and gassing of about 1.5 million people of 28 nationalities.
 In 1947 the camp was transformed into a museum – Auschwitz Birkenau Memorial.
 In 1979, the museum was inscribed on the UNESCO World Heritage List making it probably the saddest of UNESCO’s sites.